rceid/us-mex_trade/README.md

 * html_to_pdf.py: Takes all previously mentioned html files and converts them to pdfs, saving them in the Data folder. <username> and <key> are both arugments in this function described above.

 All png, html, and pdf files are ignored by git and will not be pushed to the repository; they are saved locally.
 The shape file queried from the internet in gen_plots.py is also ignored by git, given the size of the file.

+Factsheets.zip file contains both trade and demographic factsheets for each congressional district